 We suggest using a custom workout anytime you do not have a predefined workout, such as a workout from the preloaded library.
 Perhaps you want to create a workout for someone’s birthday OR maybe you want to create some hellish WOD for a Saturday morning because that’s always fun, right?.
 Though something like that is still, honestly, preloaded in the Workout Library.
 Whatever it may be, the likelihood of completing this workout again is slim.
 These custom workouts are not necessarily a reference or a benchmark for you.
 For other tips check out the custom workout article!

-6. When is it useful to create a custom benchmark?
+6. When is it useful to create a Gym Benchmark?

 Custom benchmarks for your box will give you measurable data and given that we like to see our improvements and progress, these may be used to test your athletes over time.